 The pool noodle periscope is a fun way for kids to explore reflections and to learn a bit about math, measurements and angles.
 Decorate your periscope to add some art to your project!
-This is one of the activities I created for the new STEAM Kids book.
-There are over 50 awesome STEAM learning projects featured in the book.
-Don’t miss out on this amazing resource!
+This simple periscope build is fantastic for summer camp or after school programs.

 Measure the pool noodle marking 4 inches from the end with a dot on one side, then again at 6 inches from the end with a dot on the other side.
 These will mark the ends of your cuts and results in a 4 inch end piece.

-Insert the mirror so it dissects the 90 degree corner.
+Insert the first mirror so it dissects the 90 degree corner.
+Use a bit of glue if you wish to secure it.

 Tape your corner together securely.

-Repeat on the other end but ensure your cuts are reversed so your periscope looks to the front.
+Repeat on the other end with the second mirror at the other elbow but ensure your cuts are reversed so your periscope looks to the front.

 For younger children you may not feel safe using mirrors.
 Instead you can take tinfoil and wrap it tightly around cardboard to create a reflective surface.
 This eliminates the need for a mirror which could break if the periscope is handled roughly.